After one year, individuals who have completed the Bryn Mawr Postbaccalaureate Premedical Program are well prepared to succeed in medical school.

 Bryn Mawr offers a structured and comprehensive curriculum that fulfills all the premedical requirements you will need to apply to medical school.
 Over a 12-month period, you will carry a full-time load of courses in biology, general chemistry, organic chemistry, and physics.
 This typically involves a two-semester general chemistry laboratory course during the summer session, and biology, physics and organic chemistry laboratory courses per semester during the following academic year.

-Unless you have already taken the full year of general chemistry in the past five years, students will begin the program in the summer and will complete the program the following May, and take the Medical College Admission Test (MCAT) in May or early summer.
+Unless you have already taken the full year of general chemistry in the past five years, students will begin the program in the summer and will complete the program the following May.

 Our introductory biology course and general and organic chemistry courses include biochemistry.
 In fact, the second semester of the postbac organic chemistry sequence is focused on biological organic chemistry.
 Our physics courses include information about the life sciences.
 In addition we offer elective courses in statistics and the behavioral sciences.